 HIPAA Compliance and Your IT Team

 A large chunk of HIPAA compliance requirements falls under the heading of “technical” requirements, so it is highly likely that your IT team (or IT vendors) will be heavily involved in ensuring HIPAA compliance and ultimately demonstrating it to the relevant regulatory bodies.

 Unfortunately, many IT teams are under the impression that their job starts and stops with finding HIPAA-compliant cloud storage and cloud platforms.
 This is a misunderstanding of what HIPAA compliance is and how it affects IT teams.

-Here are some additional considerations; the list is not exhaustive but should give you a flavor of the ways in which IT teams can be exposed when it comes to HIPAA violations:
+While the list below is not exhaustive, it should still provide a flavor of the ways in which IT teams can be exposed to HIPAA violations:

-Training.
-So an employee is careless and opens a sketchy email, maybe even opens an attachment that isn’t safe.
-While the employee is technically at fault, blame will usually fall on the CIO/CTO for not properly training employees on common cybersecurity threats (see above).
+- Training – So an employee is careless and opens a sketchy email, maybe even opens an attachment that isn’t safe.
+While the employee is technically at fault, the blame will usually fall on the CIO or CTO for not properly training employees on common cybersecurity threats (see above).

-Ultimately, putting in place processes to ensure HIPAA compliance should just be a part of your overall cybersecurity plan.
+Contact Connectria for more information on how best to ensure HIPAA compliance as part of your overall cybersecurity plan.
 When implemented correctly, such a plan will actually be a huge benefit to your organization (and possibly a thorn in the side for unscrupulous competitors).
-HIPAA really is meant to protect everyone, providing a set of commonsense guidelines for maintaining and transporting healthcare records in the digital age.